beamaginelidar/L3CamViewer/README.md

 The response of every button call is shown in the logger screen below the app.

-### Shutting L3Cam down
+### Power off L3Cam

-To shut down the device safely you should follow these steps:
+To power off the device safely you should follow these steps:

 1. (Optional) Click `STOP STREAM` and `STOP DEVICE`.